 Crafting any space into a minimalist haven isn’t a very difficult task.
 In fact, the bedroom is one of the easier places to start.
 The end result of a minimalist project should be something that brings peace, harmony, and ease to your mind.
 It is neither getting rid of stuff for the sake of getting rid of stuff, nor jockeying for status.
 With that in mind, let’s look at the steps for making a minimalist bedroom.

 When you start with any minimalist project, the place to begin is not with your stuff, but with your mind.
 We divide spaces in our home according to the activities that we do there.
 Start with making a list of everything you do in the bedroom.
 Put it into the gerund form, even if it sounds silly.
 For example, you can have a list that says:

 Now think about what you’d like to do in your bedroom.
 Ideally, a bedroom should only be for sleeping, getting dressed, and sex.
 These are all activities that require privacy away from the rest of the home.
 Our brains are wired to select particular spots as safe or comfortable places to sleep, eat, and any other activity.
 Doing other things in the bedroom, such as working in bed or watching TV, can affect the quality of your sleep because your mind will chew over them.
-If you keep a laptop in the bedroom, have you ever walked in ready to bed and then your mind nags you to fire off that email before bed?
+If you keep a laptop in the bedroom, have you ever walked in ready for bed and then your mind nags you to fire off that email before bed?

 Cross off any activities that you’d like to move out of the bedroom.
 You’re not saying “I’ll never do these”, just that you don’t want to do them in your bedroom.